pronovic/cookiecutter-pypi/README.md

 pipx install cookiecutter
 ```

-The resulting project depends on the [Poetry](https://python-poetry.org/) build tool.
-You need to install only a Python 3 interpreter and Poetry.
-Poetry itself takes care of everything else.
-See the [instructions](POETRY.md).
+The resulting project depends on the [UV](https://docs.astral.sh/uv/) build tool.
+All you need to do install UV itself, following the [instructions](https://docs.astral.sh/uv/getting-started/installation/).
+UV will take care of installing the required Python interpreter and all of the dependencies.

 The developer process described in the resulting `DEVELOPER.md` file assumes you are working a UNIX-style shell, such as bash.
 On Windows, you are expected to be using the Git bash emulator installed with [Git for Windows](https://gitforwindows.org/).